 The combination of Shadowbase data replication and Pathway domains across nodes offers a powerful business continuity architecture to meet the requirements of continuous application and data availability.
 Working together they provide geographically dispersed application and database services.
 The data is made available on other nodes by Shadowbase data replication, and the application services are made available on other nodes by Pathway domains.
 When a node outage occurs (for whatever reason), Pathway domains automatically detects it and switches all user request traffic to the surviving node(s).
 They can continue processing because the data on those nodes has been synchronized with the failed node by Shadowbase data replication.
 Thus, all the necessary components (applications and data) are in place to maintain business services with minimal downtime.
 In summary, Pathway domains and Shadowbase data replication are perfect for each other – together they provide scalability and protection from any single failure for both your application services as well as your application database.

-In this model (shown in Figure 1), a Pathway domain is configured across both the active and passive nodes, with servers up and running on both nodes (with the local database open for read/write access), users are connected to both nodes, Pathway requesters are running on both nodes, but all server requests are routed by Pathway (ACS) to servers on the active node.
+In this model (shown in Figure 1), an HPE Pathway domain is configured across both the active and passive nodes, with servers up and running on both nodes (with the local database open for read/write access), users are connected to both nodes, Pathway requesters are running on both nodes, but all server requests are routed by Pathway (ACS) to servers on the active node.
 When an outage occurs (planned or unplanned), ACS automatically detects this and begins routing all requests to servers on the passive node, with no reconfiguration or operator intervention required.
 Since Shadowbase replication has been keeping the active and passive databases synchronized, servers on the passive (now active) node can operate correctly using current data.

 Also, the Shadowbase configuration allows the servers on the passive node to have the local database already open for read/write access, so there is no need for the servers to either be started, or switched from read-only to read/write access at takeover, which further reduces takeover times.
 The only difference between normal active/passive and SZT architectures is that in the former, Shadowbase architecture is configured for uni-directional replication, and in the latter, for bi-directional replication, which facilitates re-synchronizing the databases when the down system is recovered.